- Written by Terry Turner

 Divorce among people over age 50 is on the rise, according to data from the National Center for Health Statistics and the U.S. Census Bureau.
 In the past 25 years, divorce rates have doubled among adults ages 50 and older and tripled for those over age 65.

-While it is on the rise, gray divorce can present unique challenges as couples tend to be more established, have more health concerns, and have more assets to divide — including retirement savings — right as they’re beginning to plan for or engage in life after retirement.
-Here is everything you need to know about navigating a gray divorce.
+In addition to being on the rise, gray divorce can present unique challenges as couples tend to be more established, have more health concerns and have more assets to divide — including retirement savings — just as they’re beginning to plan for or engage in life after retirement.
+Here is what you need to know about navigating a gray divorce.

 Why Are Gray Divorces Trending Up?

 More people over age 50 find themselves facing divorce today for several reasons.
-Some reasons include postponing divorce until their children are older, waiting for more financial stability, finding they’re no longer compatible with their partner or their attitudes toward divorce are more relaxed.
-Additionally, people who are on their second, third, or fourth marriage are nearly three times as likely to get divorced as people who have only been married once.
+Some reasons include postponing divorce until their children are older, waiting for more financial stability, finding they’re no longer compatible with their partner, or their attitudes toward divorce being more relaxed.
+Additionally, people who are on their second, third, or fourth marriages are increasingly more likely to get divorced than people who have only been married once.

 How to Avoid Gray Divorce Mistakes